ThomasWMiller/demogetdata/README.md

 ```
 localhost:3000
 ```
-The Get Data app asks the user to enter a web address (URL), gathers data from that web page, and saves those data in a local HTML file under the **webpages** directory on the user's computer.
+This app asks the user to enter a web address (URL), gathers data from that web page, and saves those data in a local HTML file under the **webpages** directory on the user's computer.
 The user closes the server by typing control/command C.

-The Get Data application uses server-side rendering and the Go standard library [html/template](https://pkg.go.dev/html/template).
+This application uses server-side rendering and the Go standard library [html/template](https://pkg.go.dev/html/template).
 This demo uses HTML without any CSS styling.
 The focus is on http server operations.

 Information about Go templates is available from various sources, including
 - Go documentation at [https://golang.org/pkg/html/template](https://golang.org/pkg/html/template)